TuringGpt/Dashboard_Clone/envs/wiki_expert/tools/interface_4/policy.md

 4. **Log action:** write the before/after state and actor to the audit log.

 ### Add User to Group
-**Authority Required:** Platform Owner or Wiki Program Managers or Space Administrators (to space-specific groups for their assigned spaces)
+**Authority Required:**  Platform Owner (for all groups) or Wiki Program Manager (for organizational groups) or Space Administrator (for space-specific groups within assigned spaces only)
 **Process:**
 1. Validate user has group management permissions
 2. Verify target user exists in system